General Music Director – Dortmund Opera

 Gabriel Feltz is one of the most outstanding German conductors with a versatile career in the opera and symphonic repertoire and a great advocate for 19th and 20th century music.

 Gabriel Feltz has been the General Music Director of the Dortmund Opera and Chief Conductor of the Dortmund Philharmonic Orchestra since 2013/14, with a contract renewal through 2024/25.
+The Dortmund Opera was named Opera House of the year 2022.
 He is also Chief Conductor of the Belgrade Philharmonic, a position he assumed in 2017/18, with contract renewal through 2024/25.

-A very special event marks the Beethoven-marathon, with all nine symphonies performed in a single day by the Dortmund and Belgrade Philharmonic Orchestras.
-This event will take place at the Konzerthaus Dortmund in June 2022 and in the Serbian city of Novi Sad, designated as the European Capital of Culture in 2022.
+A very special event marked the Beethoven-marathon, with all nine symphonies performed in a single day by the Dortmund and Belgrade Philharmonic Orchestras.
+This event took place at the Konzerthaus Dortmund in June 2022 and in the Serbian city of Novi Sad, designated as the European Capital of Culture in 2022.